WORK WITH US

 • Select diverse, age-appropriate repertoire that supports vocal development and musical growth.

-• Prepare choristers for performances and promotion to the next ensemble level.
+• Prepare choristers for performances.
+Approximately six performances throughout the year.

-• Work with the Artistic Director and staff to plan performances and integrate the ensemble into larger organizational programming.
+• Work with the Artistic Director and staff to plan performances and integrate the ensemble into larger organizational programming, including collaborations with treble voices for an SATB ensemble.

 • Provide mid-year and year-end evaluations for choristers.

-• Serve as a public representative and advocate for the ensemble.
+• Serve as a public representative and advocate for the ensemble, recruiting changed voice singers to the chorus.

 • Foster a positive, inclusive ensemble culture and maintain strong relationships with singers and families.